fivetran/dbt_jira_source/README.md

 * Name columns consistently across all packages:
     * Boolean fields are prefixed with `is_` or `has_`
     * Timestamps are appended with `_at`
     * ID primary keys are prefixed with the name of the table.
-For example, the issue table's ID column is renamed issue_id.
+For example, the `issue` table's ID column is renamed `issue_id`.
     * Foreign keys include the table that they refer to.
-For example, an issue's assignee user ID column is renamed assignee_user_id.
+For example, an issue's `assignee` user ID column is renamed `assignee_user_id`.

 ## Installation Instructions
 Check [dbt Hub](https://hub.getdbt.com/) for the latest installation instructions, or [read the dbt docs](https://docs.getdbt.com/docs/package-management) for more information on installing packages.